nicolasrnemeth/metaheuristic/README.md

-## Computational Optimisation Assigment 2: Heuristic Algorithm
+## Heuristic Algorithm for solving the TSP problem

 - author: Nicolas Nemeth, 01506257